-KIN 360 - Sport in Societies
+KIN 360CC - Sport in Societies

-A cross-cultural comparison of the interrelationship of sport and society.
-The primary emphasis will be to compare American sport with sport in selected cultures, while attempting to develop a Christian worldview of sport.
+A cross-cultural comparison of the relationship between sport and society.
+The primary emphasis will be the comparison of sport in the United States with sport in selected cultures, while attempting to develop a Christian worldview of sport.